shrimplines/shrimplines.github.io/_posts/artifacts/2025-12-29-quick-thought.md

 ---
 layout: post-short
-title: "Thought 01"
+title: "quick thought"
+date: 2025-12-29
+categories: artifacts
 ---

-shrimp chips are light, salty, and disseapear instantly
+Shrimp chips are basically the digital equivalent of a quick thought.
+Salty, light, and they disappear once the system reboots.
+Testing the half-width "Short" layout now.